Manufacturing Traceability: Lot Tracking Guide

 AS9100 (aerospace)

-AS9100 builds on ISO 9001 with aerospace-specific requirements.
 Traceability requirements are strict.
 You need to maintain identification of parts throughout production, track material certifications, and often provide serialized part tracking.
-First-article inspection reports must reference specific material lots.
-If you're in the aerospace supply chain, lot tracking is table stakes and serialization is common.
+If you're in the aerospace supply chain, AS9100 quality management makes lot tracking table stakes and serialization common.

 ISO 13485 (medical devices)